Geology Department. Records of the Geology Department, 1890-Ongoing. GACA Collection 412. 2 Hollinger boxes.

 This collection is divided into three series: Administrative; Class Materials; and Miscellaneous.

-Administrative consists of correspondence, department chair files, an inventory, and purchase information.
+Administrative consists of correspondence, department chair files, an inventory, purchase information, and a self-study.

 Class Materials includes lecture notes, syllabi, and exams from various classes.